Bagerhat District: Religion

+The district of Bagerhat consists 7,815 mosques, 238 temples, 17 churches and seven tombs.
+The Sixty Domes Mosque or Shat Gambuj Masjid is famous mosque.
+Khan Jahan Ali's tomb is the famous tombs.
+Islam is the major religion with 83.25% population, while Hindus constitute 16.38% of the population.

+Bagerhat used to have nearly 30% Hindus in 1981, but Hindus have been leaving the district in large numbers since then and the proportion has reduced to 16%.
+There is a population of 5,900 Christians in the district, mainly in Mongla upazila.

 Economy

-Port of Mongla, which is a port of Khulna city and one of the two main sea ports of Bangladesh, is geographically located in Bagerhat District.Rampal and Fakirhat, two upazilas of Bagerhat is renowned in Bangladesh due to their huge production of shrimp and a big amount of foreign exchange through the city of Khulna.
+Port of Mongla, which is a port of Khulna city and one of the two main sea ports of Bangladesh, is geographically located in Bagerhat District.
+Rampal and Fakirhat, two upazilas of Bagerhat, are renowned in Bangladesh due to their huge production of shrimp and a big amount of foreign exchange through the city of Khulna.